Code-Institute-Submissions/HydraExplorer/README.md

 ### **Skeleton plane cont:**

-//ammend this part//
-In this project we are only focusing on data presented, and will be future enhance this project with data at rest and data in motion.
+In this project we are only focusing on data presented and data in motion through the use of AJAX and JSON, i. also use JSON to populate data from **Spotify** in the form of a users top tracks.
-However as we are only concerned with the frontend HTML CSS and a small amount of Javascript I have only focused my UX on data presented.

-The data presented should provide good usability and at current is only concerned with a few features, contacting through CTA and presenting the information using tools such as cards and carousels.
+The data presented should provide good usability and at current is only concerned with a few features, contacting through CTA and presenting the information using tools such as user cards and presenting data in blocks.
 As there are very few features and a sole aim at contacting through the site this should alleviate cognitive overload from the end user.
+This is acheived by presenting the contact form on the user page only and not on the index.html page.

 Navigation has been assembled in order of priority from left to right and all links and internal links are well displayed (many as buttons) and working.